 Products liability third party lawsuit for defective machinery and equipment

 Product manufacturers owe a duty to provide products that work in the way they are supposed to.
 When a manufacturer delivers products that are defective in their design or in how they are made, those who are injured due to those defects or malfunctions may be able to file a products liability lawsuit in order to recover compensation for their injuries.
 If the employee happens to die in the accident, their spouse or immediate relatives may be able to file a wrongful death lawsuit.

 While workers are generally not allowed to bring a lawsuit against their employer, they can take legal action against the product manufacturer for their defective product.
 An experienced personal injury lawyer from Silverman, McDonald & Friedman will investigate the circumstances surrounding the accident to make sure that it was indeed defective equipment that caused the injury.

 Trust a knowledgeable Delaware workers’ compensation lawyer to seek compensation after a workplace injury

 Choose a firm that knows how to handle workplace injuries caused by defective equipment.
 Silverman, McDonald & Friedman is proud of their more than 100 years of collective experience serving injured clients.
 You are welcome to fill out our contact form or call us today at 302-888-2900 for a free initial consultation.
-We have offices in New Castle, Wilmington and Seaford.
+We have offices in Newark, Wilmington, Seaford, and throughout Delaware.